Don't Trust Your Upstream: Exploiting LLM Multi-Agent System via Topology-Guided Adversarial Propagation: Evaluation

-As shown in Table~\ref{table_RQ1}, TOMA consistently achieves high ASR across all configurations, with most values exceeding 70\%, demonstrating strong attack effectiveness in compromising edge agents.
-Orthogonal instructions yield higher ASR than harmful ones, as their benign content and syntactic similarity to legitimate commands facilitate evasion of safety filters.
-In terms of edge agent types, textual agents exhibit higher ASR than visual agents, as they directly process natural language inputs without perceptual grounding, making them more prone to prompt manipulation.
-Visual agents, in contrast, include a perception layer that partially mitigates injected instructions, yet their ASR remains high (often $>$70\%), reflecting strong effectiveness compared to typical outcomes reported in similar visual injection scenarios~\cite{cao2025vpibenchvisualpromptinjection}.
-At the model level, \textsc{Claude-3.7-Sonnet} attains the highest ASR (over 90\% in textual and 80\% in visual agents), suggesting greater sensitivity to structured prompts, while \textsc{GPT-4o} exhibits lower ASR, possibly due to stronger internal filtering.
-Across frameworks (\textsc{Magentic-One}, \textsc{LangManus}, \textsc{OWL}), ASR differences are negligible, suggesting that high-level MAS coordination or topology exerts limited influence on vulnerabilities at the injection point.
+\textbf{Edge-agent compromise.} Edge agents serve as entry points of TOMA for injecting crafted payloads.
+As shown in Table~\ref{table_RQ1}, TOMA achieves high ASR in all settings, with most values above 70\%, showing strong effectiveness in compromising edge agents.
+Orthogonal instructions outperform harmful ones because their benign appearance and similarity to legitimate commands help them evade safety filters.
+Textual agents are more vulnerable than visual agents, as they directly process natural language without perceptual grounding.
+Among models, \textsc{Claude-3.7-Sonnet} achieves the highest ASR, while \textsc{GPT-4o} performs lower, possibly due to stronger internal filtering.
+Differences across frameworks are minor, suggesting that MAS implementation has limited influence on environment injection.